Planning is the Key

 Trick or Treating

 Another thing you can only do in the park during MNSSHP is to go trick or treating!!
 Special treat bags to collect candy are handed out throughout the park.
 There are trick or treat trails marked in several locations.
 If hitting all of the trails and collecting the mother load of candy is your priority you will want to refer to a party map to assure you don’t miss any.
 Also, bring an extra bag to combine your haul.
 The treat bags they hand out will fill up fast.
 If your child has food allergies Disney offers teal bags for collecting tokens at the trick or treat trails that can be redeemed at the two Allergy-Friendly Centers in the park.
 There you can select a variety of allergy-friendly treats.

 MNSSHP entertainment is a highlight of the evening.
-In my opinion, Happy Hallowishes Fireworks are not to be missed.
+In my opinion, Happy Hallowishes Fireworks (the fireworks show has been updated to Disney’s Not So Spooky Spectacular for 2020) is not to be missed.
 I think this is the best fireworks show that Disney puts on.
 There is one showing at 10:15.
-Put it on you must do list.
+Put it on your must do list.
 Mickey’s “Boo-to-You” Halloween parade is also one of my favorites.
 This can be seen at 9:15 and 11:15.
 The late parade is less crowded.

 Speaking of little kids, there are two dance parties throughout the night that they will really enjoy.
 Monstrous Scream-O-Ween Ball is located in Tomorrowland at the RocketTower Plaza stage.
 Join Mike Wazowski and Sulley for some monstrous fun.
 In Fantasyland, you can dance the night away with your favorite Disney Junior friends at the Storybook Circus Disney Junior Jam.